mjordan/iipqa/README.md

 * If you want to open a pull request, please open an issue first.
 * Coding guidelines
   * Check code style with `./vendor/bin/phpcs --standard=PSR2 src`
+    * If you want to apply tests to `iipqa`, run ./vendor/bin/phpcs --standard=PSR2 iipqa`
+    * If you want to apply tests to files in `scripts`, run ./vendor/bin/phpcs --standard=PSR2 scripts`
   * Write PHPUnit tests, then run them within the iipqa directory by running `phpunit tests`